 The difficulty with Giant hogweed in the district is that each flower head produces several thousand seeds that are easily dispersed by water, so the plant spreads rapidly along watercourses.
-Project research has found that there is a huge seed bank held in suspension in the river Deveron and its tributaries.
-These seeds can be preserved in clay sediments for many years.
+Project research has found that there is a huge seed bank held in suspension in the river Deveron and its tributaries and that these seeds can be preserved in clay sediments for many years.

-After germinating the plant is a perennial, taking up to four years to mature and flower, after which it dies after going to seed.
-People tend to misjudge our native cow parsley as the plant when walking close by watercourses.
-There is room for this error as the cow parsley is the Scottish cousin to this foreign invader.
-Although there can be no mistake when scale is involved, as the giant hogweed has features that are over 300% larger than its native relative.
+Giant hogweed is a perennial plant, taking up to four years to mature and flower and, after going to seed, then dies.
+People tend to misjudge the native hogweed (Heracleum sphondylium) for the giant hogweed when walking close by watercourses as British hogweed is closely related to this foreign invader.
+There can be no mistake when scale is involved, however, as the giant hogweed has features that are over 300% larger than its native relative.
 The biosecurity threat posed by the species is that due to its size it suppresses the growth of native plants and grasses, leaving the river banks bare of vegetation in winter, increasing the risk of erosion and consequently silting up of valuable spawning grounds for wild salmon and trout.

 Identifying Giant hogweed